sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 These foundational, and underlying, capabilities are not “owned” by a particular line of business or single solutions.
 Moving to Product Management enables the sustained evolution of those foundational capabilities without the need to seek permission to do so, reducing the lag in changes or battle to find which project is expected to fund a change.
 Adopting DevOps speeds up change release to production.
-Changed in governance moves the Chief Architect upstream in the investment decision process to educate stakeholders on foundational capabilities serving them, and the need to evolve them to meet changing needs.<br>
+Changes in governance move the Chief Architect upstream in the investment decision process to educate stakeholders on foundational capabilities serving them, and the need to evolve them to meet changing needs.<br>
 <br>
 (3) Rapid Elasticity is part of the architecture of a solution component, especially one serving a foundational capability.
 Using the cloud, virtual instances of solution components can be spun up within milliseconds automatically based on increased demands.